Table of Contents ×

 It’s crucial to create a pre-roll ad that provides real value to the viewers.

 Providing useful information also shows that your business cares for and appreciates customers.
 That’s to say, putting some valuable data in your first few seconds of the pre-roll ad is a powerful way to keep them engaged and hang around for the entire ad.

 Let’s say you’re successful enough to get the viewers to watch the entire pre-roll ad, but they don’t take any action to accomplish your marketing goal.
 Pointless, isn’t it?

 That’s why you need to put a landing page or a clear call to action to help them seamlessly move to the next buyer journey.

-With both landing page and call-to-action, you can allow the viewers to learn more about the offer and tell them what they should do next after they finish watching the ad.
+With both a landing page and call-to-action, you can allow the viewers to learn more about the offer and tell them what they should do next after they finish watching the ad.

 Proper Targeting and Retargeting

 Appropriate targeting and retargeting options should be observed for the following.
 It’s essential to tailor or adjust the pre-roll advertisement to your target audience.

-In other words, leveraging targeting and retargeting options helps you to run the pre-roll ads to viewers that really care or are excited to see them.
+In other words, leveraging targeting and retargeting options helps you to run the pre-roll ads to viewers who really care or are excited to see them.

 That way, it makes your pre-roll more productive, which in turn brings more customers sliding through your sales funnel.